project-meucci/thimm.github.io/docs/Agtech - So What?/The-agtech-adoption-dilemma-irrigation.md

 ---
-title: The agtech adoption dilemma: Irrigation
+title: The Agtech Adoption Dilemma Irrigation
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2021-03-24)